 Web of Things describes a set of standards by the World Wide Web Consortium (W3C) for the interoperability of different Internet of Things (IoT) platforms and application domains.
-This standard has been created by Siemens and partners to counter further fragmentation in the IoT.
+WoT standards have been created by Siemens and other W3C members to counter further fragmentation in the IoT.
 In this context, several tools and implementations have been developed to support the adoption of this new set of standards.

-A tool for simply designing W3C Thing Descriptions and Thing Models.
+A tool for simply designing WoT Thing Descriptions and Thing Models.